JMcKiern/warhawk-reversing/README.md

 - .vram - Multiple textures
 - .ngp - Stores some texture data and presumably the model data
 - .ptr - Unknown

+## Contributing

+Any help would be much appreciated.